sqz269/tlmc-etl/STEPS.md

 #### Exectuion

 1. Run `InfoCollector\AlbumInfo\info_scanner_ph1.py` to initiate the first phase of information extraction.
 This script scans the album directory, categorizes content, and generates a preliminary JSON structure for each album.
 2. Review all documents that is flagged with `"NeedsManualReview": true` in file `InfoCollector/AlbumInfo/output/info_scanner.phase1.output.json`.
 Correct any issues with file or directory structures as needed.
 See field `"NeedsManualReviewReason": []` for potential issues.
 Do not edit the file directly, rather correct any mistakes from disc tagging and file organization level instead.
+(If Unidentified tracks are left unresolved, these tracks will be added as an asset and the album marked as containing asset of interest during Section 7)
 3. If certain albums are incomplete or missing files that can't be fixed, you may skip these files.
 4. After making corrections, rerun the `info_scanner_ph1.py` script.
 Repeat this process as many times as necessary.